Reply 1988

-Reply 1988 (Korean: 응답하라 1988) is a South Korean television series starring Lee Hye-ri, Ryu Jun-yeol, Go Kyung-pyo, Park Bo-gum, and Lee Dong-hwi.
-Beginning in the year 1988, it revolves around five friends and their families living in the same neighborhood of Ssangmun-dong, Dobong District, Northern Seoul.
-It aired every Friday and Saturday from November 6, 2015, to January 16, 2016, on tvN for 20 episodes.
+Reply 1988 (Korean: 응답하라 1988) is a South Korean television series and the third installment of the Reply anthology series.
+It stars an ensemble cast led by Lee Hye-ri, Park Bo-gum, Ryu Jun-yeol, Go Kyung-pyo, and Lee Dong-hwi.
+Set in the 1980s when South Korea underwent major political and economic changes, it revolves around five friends and their families living in the same neighborhood in Seoul.
+It aired every Friday and Saturday from November 6, 2015 to January 16, 2016 on tvN spanning 20 episodes.

-Reply 1988 is the third installment of tvN's Reply series.
-It received both critical and audience acclaim with its finale episode recording an 18.8% nationwide audience share, making it the fifth highest rated drama in Korean cable television history and highest rated television drama at the time of airing.
+The series received widespread critical and audience acclaim with its finale episode recording an 18.8% nationwide audience share making it the highest rated drama in Korean cable television history at the time of airing.
+It became a cultural phenomenon initiating the newtro boom in South Korea and is widely hailed as a “National Drama".

+Premise

+In 1988, five childhood friends who all reside in Seoul's Ssangmun-dong district with their families rely on one another to get through their difficult adolescence and forge a future together.